-As you probably already know from some of my reviews (Joya de Nicaragua Antaño Dark Corojo, Camacho Triple Maduro, La Flor Dominican Double Ligero, just to name a few), I am a fan of strong cigars.
+As you probably already know from some of my reviews, I am a fan of strong cigars (see my review of the La Flor Dominican Double Ligero).
 I weigh about 200 pounds, I smoke cigars pretty much constantly, and prior to smoking today, I ate a huge meal.
 But even with all that on my side, the 601 La Bomba Napalm just kicked my ass.

 If you’re not familiar with the 601 La Bomba line, it’s Don Jose “Pepin” Garcia’s latest and probably strongest creation, which was unveiled at the 2011 IPCPR show.
 It’s made entirely with Nicaraguan tobaccos, including an extra dark and oily Nicaraguan Habano wrapper and what I can only assume is an incredibly ligero-heavy filler blend.
 The stick I smoked was very well-made with no significant soft spots or large veins, and the draw was incredibly fluid and easy once I clipped the cap.
 Also worth mentioning was the fuse-like pigtail that covered most of the length of the robusto-sized cigar.
 Pre-light flavors were deceptively mellow with notes of coffee, leather, and a little bit of pepper.
 Expecting another “full-bodied” pushover, I went to work on the cap with a triple-torch.